EneaDim/flexsoc/README.md

 ## Next Steps

-- Align with dvsim flow of lowRISC
+- Align with dvsim flow of lowRISC.
-- HJSON parametric template generation
+- HJSON parametric template generation.
-- Support other register interface like AXI-Lite
+- Support other register interface like AXI4 and AXI-Lite.
-- Better support for cocotb dv flow
+- Enhance synthesis trials with different targets (PPA).
+- Include OpenLane-OpenROAD flows.
 - Extend SW stack to automatically generate drivers for new IPs.
-- Better alignment to lowRISC flow to easisy export the result of this IP develpment flow.
+- Better alignment in general to lowRISC flow to easisy export the result of this IP develpment flow.

 ## License